 Applying the entire design thinking process allowed me to understand how a user-centred problem, through in-depth research & constant iterations, can be solved with a user-centred solution.
 Consequently, I gained some important key learnings from this case study.

-2. Obtain Feedback: I learned that it is important to constantly ask others for their input, otherwise I'll be working in a "silo".
+2. Obtain Feedback: It was important for me to constantly ask for input, otherwise I would have been in a "silo".
 UX involves receiving critique for work-in-progress designs.

-3. Always Iterate: I learned to not settle on a single idea, but instead, continue iterating designs based on company goals & user needs.
-Design decisions should not solely rely on the opinion of a UX designer.
+3. Always Iterate: I continued iterating designs based on company goals & user needs, as I realized that design decisions should not rely on a designer's opinion, but the user's.